sealsystems/node-eslint-config-es/README.md

 - ESLint ignores all files and directories listed in the project's `.gitignore`.

-- To get a completely colorized output, you must force NPM to always use color:
-  `npm config set color always`

 To use these binaries, add some scripts to your `package.json`:

 ```json